 Manage Employee Expenses with Company Cards

-If you have one, a few or many employees who are consistently spending money on business affairs for your company, supplying them with company credit cards may save your business hassle in expense reporting and give you perks in travel or cash rewards.
+If you have some employees who are consistently spending money on business affairs for your company, supplying them with company credit cards may save your business hassle in expense reporting and give you perks in travel or cash rewards.
 Not only do company credit card purchases ensure accuracy and provide easy record-keeping, certain credit card companies may offer businesses rewards based on usage and purchase amounts.
 If your business is constantly flying people around to meet with clients, travel rewards could amount to great savings for your company.

 Prepare Wisely to Protect Your Business

 Your business capital is perhaps your most significant asset to staying afloat as a startup or growing business.
-In order to safeguard it but still enable employees to successfully make the purchases they need for your business, create clear and thorough policies and guidelines.
+In order to safeguard it while still enabling employees to successfully make the purchases they need for your business, create clear and thorough policies and guidelines.
 Whenever employees are spending business money, whether for future reimbursement or on a company credit card, work with your legal team to create policies that keep your business protected.
-Then, consult with accounting to create expense reports that are easy to use and that make your employees’ jobs easier, too.
+Then, consult with your accounting team to create expense reports that are easy to use and that make your employees’ jobs easier, too.